 Bottom Line: Taurine is an amino acid with potential.

 Taurine and Stress

 It also enhances the performance of an athlete, as well as his/her reaction time.
-It elevates energy production and can aid in the prevention of diabetes.

 Bottom Line: The supplementation of taurine directly correlates with stress management.